 - a.
-History of abnormalities of the arteries, including but not limited to aneurysms, arteriovenous malformations, atherosclerosis, or arteritis (e.g., Kawasaki's disease). - b.
-Current or medically-managed hypertension.
-Hypertension is defined as systolic pressure greater than 140 millimeters of mercury (mmHg) or diastolic pressure greater than 90 mmHg confirmed by manual blood pressure cuff averaged over two or more properly measured, seated, blood pressure readings on separate days within a 5-day period (isolated, single-day blood pressure elevation is not disqualifying unless confirmed on 2 separate days within a 5-day period). - c.
-History of peripheral vascular disease, including but not limited to diseases such as Raynaud's Disease and vasculitides. - d.
-History of venous diseases, including but not limited to recurrent thrombophlebitis, thrombophlebitis during the preceding year, or evidence of venous incompetence, such as edema, skin ulceration, or symptomatic varicose veins that would reasonably be expected to limit duty or properly wearing military uniform or equipment. - e.
-History of deep venous thrombosis. - f.
-History of operation or endovascular procedure on the arterial or venous systems, including but not limited to vena cava filter, angioplasty, venoplasty, thrombolysis, or stent placement. - g.
-History of Marfan's Syndrome, Loey-Dietz, or Ehlers Danlos IV.
+History of abnormalities of the arteries, including, but not limited to, aneurysms, arteriovenous malformations, atherosclerosis, or arteritis (e.g., Kawasaki's disease). - b.
+Current or medically managed hypertension. - c.
+Elevated systolic blood pressure of greater than 140 mmHg or diastolic pressure greater than 90 mmHg confirmed by a manual blood pressure cuff averaged over two or more properly measured, seated blood pressure readings on separate days within a 5-day period (an isolated, single-day blood pressure elevation is not disqualifying unless confirmed on 2 separate days within a 5-day period).

+- d.
+History of peripheral vascular disease, including, but not limited to, diseases such as Raynaud's Disease and vasculitides. - e.
+History of venous diseases, including, but not limited to, recurrent thrombophlebitis, thrombophlebitis during the preceding year, or evidence of venous incompetence, such as edema, skin ulceration, or symptomatic varicose veins that would reasonably be expected to limit duty or properly wearing military uniform or equipment. - f.
+History of deep venous thrombosis or pulmonary embolism. - g.
+History of operation or endovascular procedure on the arterial or venous systems, including, but not limited to, vena cava filter, angioplasty, venoplasty, thrombolysis, or stent placement. - h.
+History of Marfan's Syndrome, Loeys-Dietz, or Ehlers Danlos IV. - i.
+Dilatation of the aorta on the most recent echocardiogram, CT, or MRI, including aortic root and ascending thoracic aorta. - j.
+Coarctation of the aorta regardless of treatment by surgery, balloon, or stent.

-5.21.
+6.21.
 SKIN AND SOFT TISSUE CONDITIONS.